almuete/my-2nd-bmad-app-calculator-mdas/WORKFLOW-AI.md

 ============ PO ============
 @my-2nd-bmad-app-calculator-mdas @po.mdc execute-checklist-po

-Client request: “Add bg-cyan-500 to digits 0–9 and the decimal key.”
-Confirm scope and priority.
-Call out any risks (a11y contrast, focus ring) and note what PRD sections must be updated.
+Client request: "Remove shadow and backdrop in calculator display" Required PRD updates.
+Do not apply or request code changes at this stage.

 ============ PM ============